wingram1/wingram1/README.md

 # Hello World! 👋 I'm William

-Full stack web developer eager to find new ways to engineer innovative and intuitive user experiences.
+I'm a full stack web developer eager to find new ways to engineer innovative and intuitive user experiences.
 With a colorful background in music, education, and supply chain, I bring to the table a fresh perspective towards communication and problem-solving.
 Expertise working in small teams to accomplish objectives acquired in team truck driving and warehouse work.
 My passion for finding creative solutions to real-world problems is what brought me to web development.
+I'm constantly learning and honing my craft, and I'm excited to see where the future takes me.

 Be sure to check out my <a href='https://wingram1.github.io/portfolio'>portfolio</a> while you're here!